 Tips for Managing the Cost of Cancer

 Talk to your health care team about the cost of your care.
 Research shows that many patients do not feel comfortable asking their doctors how much treatment is going to cost and many doctors do not normally bring it up either.
 If possible, it is important to find out the cost of your medications before starting treatment.
-Your doctor may not know the answer, but he or she should be able to refer you to a social worker, pharmacist or hospital financial specialist who can help.
-Read CancerCare’s fact sheet, “‘Doctor, Can We Talk?’: Tips for Communicating With Your Health Care Team,” to learn how you can communicate more effectively with your health care team.
+Your doctor may not know the answer, but they should be able to refer you to a social worker, pharmacist or hospital financial specialist who can help.

 Know your insurance plan.
-Understand ahead of time which treatments and medical services your insurance covers, and whether you are still responsible for any out-of-pocket expenses.
+Understand ahead of time which treatments and medical services your insurance covers and whether you are still responsible for any out-of-pocket expenses.
 A good first step is to contact your insurance company using the telephone number found on the back of your insurance card.
-If your insurer denies a claim, HealthCare.gov has an excellent guide on how to dispute claims with at www.healthcare.gov/appeal-insurance-company-decision/appeals/.
-For more information about insurance, read CancerCare’s fact sheets titled, “Understanding Your Insurance Coverage” and “Coping with Cancer When You’re Uninsured.”
+If your insurer denies a claim, HealthCare.gov has an excellent guide on how to dispute claims at www.healthcare.gov/appeal-insurance-company-decision/appeals/.

 Find out which government programs (entitlements) you are eligible for, and apply promptly.
 To contact the Social Security Administration, call 800-772-1213 or visit www.ssa.gov.
 To contact the Centers for Medicare & Medicaid Services, call 800-633-4227 or visit www.cms.gov.
 For Medicaid information, contact local listings for a Medicaid office in your state.

 Get Help.
-Financial stress often causes emotional stress.
+Financial stress can often lead to emotional stress.
 Oncology social workers are licensed professionals who counsel people affected by cancer, providing emotional support and helping people access practical assistance.
 CancerCare’s oncology social workers are available to help face-to-face, online or on the telephone to find local resources, free of charge.
 To learn more, visit www.cancercare.org or call 800-813-HOPE (4673).